 THE PAST LEGACIES

 Reading through Laos' s modern history, many questions popped up to challenge the Lao tradition of claiming that Khun Borom was actually the ancestor of the Lao people.
-As we had seen, the misconception had led to the wrong postulation by modern scholars of the Lao people to have their origin from the Tai tribesmen of Yunnan.
-Instead it was mostly concerning the Tai incursion of King Kahamdeng (The Sakadvipa: The Tai Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
-To resolve the misconception, we had recourse to different sources to identify the true nature of Khun Borom as well as of Fa-Ngum who were considered by the Lao people as the progenator of their race.
-We had argued that both Khun Borom and Khun Lo were actually two dynasties that had their origin from King Rudravarman of Prey Nokor.
-On the other hand, the establishment of modern Lan-Xang as we shall see, was done as a joint venture of Fa-Ngum with his father-in-law, king Suryavang of the new Angkorean court.
+As we had seen, the misconception had led to the wrong postulation by modern scholars of the Lao people to be the same as Tai people.
+Instead we had argued that the Tai Culture had been brought to the Lua people by the Tai leadership coming from Day Desa (The Sakadvipa: The Tai Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
+To resolve the misconception, we had recoursed to different sources to identify the true nature of Khun Borom as well as of Fa-Ngum who were considered by the Lao people as the progenator of their race.
+Our finding show that both Khun Borom and Khun Lo were actually two dynasties that had their origin from the displaced Khmer King Rudravarman of Prey Nokor.
+At the same time, we shall argue that the establishment of modern Lan-Xang was done as a joint venture of Fa-Ngum with his father-in-law, king Suryavang of the new Angkorean court.